geosolutions-it/crop-information-portal/admin_manual/en/admin/use_man/index.rst

                 User Manage page.

 From this page you can see the list of users and their **ROLE**.
-The users with ROLE **ADMIN** can manage users and can access to this page.
+The users with ROLE **ADMIN** can access to the administration interface.
-The users with ROLE **USER** can access to some additionals tool from the Crop Information Portal.
+The users with ROLE **USER** are only allowed to use ``Data`` output type in the tools in mapstore (See tabular data and download aggregated data in CSV format).

 .. raw:: latex